hotinherre/Learn-With-Curiosity/Network/Network-Basic.md

 1. physical partition with different switch
 2. Use VLAN. set vlan id tag in packet.

-- Router(network layer):
-    - connect LAN to other network like internet
-    - Assign IP address to host with DHCP
-    - Provide WIFI signal
-    - network address translation

 ## Ping and Traceroute

 **Ping** command send ICMP request to target network host.